-Computer-assisted translation tool, because that’s what stands behind CAT, is supposed to make the translation easier, faster, and more productive.
+Computer-assisted translation tools – which is what CAT stands for – are supposed to make translations easier, faster, and more productive.
 While we are totally in favor of using our excellent Live Editor to translate websites, we receive tons of questions about our CAT tool and its functions.
-What does it look like, what’s the UI like, is the learning curve steep?
+What does it look like?
+What’s the UI like?
+Is the learning curve steep?
 Today, we will answer all of them!

 Text United provides a free CAT tool for all of its users.
 The main features include: